Pusťme se do toho

 (optional) Specify one or more additional actions, such as sending approval mail to an address that you specify or creating a related entry in another data source.

 Near the top of the screen, type or paste a name for your flow, and then select Create flow.

-In PowerApps, select New in the File menu (near the left edge of the screen).
+In PowerApps, select New in the File menu.

 On the Blank app tile, select Phone layout.

 Add a Text input control, and name it RecordTitle.